 6. The Ice Cube Technique

-Using ice cubes is an easy way to stimulate dogs to poop.
+Using ice cubes is a great way to stimulate dogs to poop.
 What you’ll need are some ice cubes and a pair of disposable gloves.
 Before taking your pet outside, firmly embrace him and make him feel comfortable in your lap.
 Put on the gloves and gently lift your pet’s tail, using your fingers to clear his anal pathway.
 Insert the ice cube slowly into your dog’s sphincter and keep it in place for about 30 seconds.
 Your dog will attempt to shove the uncomfortable cube from him, leading to contraction.
 After he pushes out the ice cube, he’s also bound to push out some poo.

 Remedies to Avoid